JeremyFenwick/jf.github.io/index.markdown

 ### SHELL

 A very straightforward project - build a Shell clone!
 Where things get complicated is when we start chaining commands together and piping outputs.
 There were a lot of footguns around interfacing with the OS for this from the JVM.
 Used a good old fashioned Word Trie for text prediction.
+I also had a Rust version of this when I was learning that language but I lost it =(.

 * [Terminus - Kotlin](https://github.com/JeremyFenwick/Terminus)